Determination of outflows for products and services reported under Article 23 of LCR DR

 Since no specific outflow percentages are prescribed in Article 23 LCR DR, institutions can use their own methodology for assigning an appropriate outflow percentage to these products and services.
 As part of this assessment, institutions need to assume combined idiosyncratic and market-wide stress and they need to take into account material reputational damage that could result from not providing liquidity support to the products and services.

-To complement the regular LCR reporting framework, DNB has set up an annual qualitative data request aimed at the material liquidity outflows reported under Article 23 LCR DR. The goal is (1) to check whether the correct products and services are being reported under Article 23 LCR DR; and (2) to obtain information about the methodology used by institutions so as to decide whether the outflows applied to these products and services by the institution can be determined.
+To complement the regular LCR reporting framework, DNB has set up an annual qualitative data request aimed at banks with material liquidity outflows reported under Article 23 LCR DR. The goal is (1) to check whether the correct products and services are being reported under Article 23 LCR DR; and (2) to obtain information about the methodology used by an institution to decide whether the outflows it applies to these products and services are adequately determined.

 Discover related articles